120 mm gun M1: History

-Modification as tank gun
+Modification as a tank gun

-Design studies began in early 1945 to modify the design of the M1 for use as an armament in heavy tank programs, the result of these being designated 120mm gun T53.
+Design studies began in early 1945 to modify the design of the M1 for use as an armament in heavy tank programs, the result of these being designated 120 mm gun T53.
 Two T30 Heavy Tank chassis were diverted to fit the gun, resulting in the T34 Heavy Tank.
 Firing tests revealed issues with fumes from the gun entering the turret, causing flarebacks and a high concentration of toxic gases in the fighting compartment.
-As a result of this, the design of the gun was modified to fit a Bore evacuator.
+As a result of this, the design of the gun was modified to fit a bore evacuator.